 4.2 How Can I Integrate Data-Driven Fasting into My Daily Routine?

 As you progress with Data-Driven Fasting, we encourage you to fit your eating schedule around your regular work and family routine.
-For example, if you typically eat dinner with the family, then you ideally wouldn’t skip that meal.
-Dinner could then be your Main Meal, and you can treat the other meals as Discretionary Meals.
+For example, if you typically eat dinner with the family, you wouldn’t skip that meal.
+Instead, dinner could be your Main Meal, and you can treat the other meals as Discretionary Meals.

 4.3 How Many Meals Per Day Should I Eat?